 | ES | Test data can be generated from this website |

-Before beginning the identification process, your solution must display Solaris' compliance disclaimer and collect the customer's agreement.
+Before starting identification, your solution must display the Solaris compliance disclaimer and collect the customer's agreement.

-Please note the UI requirements and legal text mentioned in the Legal and compliance screens guide
+Refer to the UI requirements and legal text in the Legal and compliance screens guide.

-In this step, you must create an identification resource and trigger the identification process for your customer by implementing the following endpoints:
+Create an identification resource and trigger the process using the following endpoints:

 API reference